22 Facts About Family Matters

 By the seventh season, the show’s producers decided to go opening theme-less entirely—and credit-less.
 The names of the cast and creators ran during each episode’s teaser scene.

 Though Family Matters was a staple program in ABC’s family-friendly “TGIF” lineup of Friday night programming, the show changed networks in its final season.
 As did Step by Step.
 In 1997, CBS acquired the rights to broadcast Family Matters’ ninth and tenth seasons as part of its CBS Block Party (TGIF’s stiffest programming competitor).
-Sadly, the ratings didn’t prove strong enough to make a tenth season happen.
+The ratings didn’t prove strong enough to make a tenth season happen.

 16. SEASON 10 WOULD HAVE SEEN STEVE AND LAURA GET MARRIED.